arielhr1987/leira-access/README.md

-# Wordpress Restrict Content
+# WordPress Restrict Content
-Wordpress plugin to restrict content to users with specific role.
+WordPress plugin to restrict content to users with a specific role.